oroinc/documentation/user/back-office/marketing/promotions/promotions/manage-discounts-in-orders.rst

 Within **All Promotions**, you can view promotions and coupon codes.

 .. note::
-    Promotions can be displayed for an order via REST API, in which case the following message is displayed:
+    Promotions can be disabled for an order via REST API, in which case the following message is displayed:

     *Promotions are disabled for the order.*